NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 adjustment.
 In particular, decreasing ``--min-blend-size`` may result in more seamless terrain models at the expense of some erosion.

 One should experiment with floating the albedo (option ``--float-albedo``) if noticeable albedo variations are seen in the images.
+See :numref:`sfs_albedo` for a longer discussion.

 After this command finishes, we compare the initial guess to ``sfs`` to the "ground truth" DEM obtained earlier and the same for the final